vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 The study of the origins of organized Saivism received a completely new perspective with the publication of the Pāśupatasūtras \(PS\) and Kauṇḍinya’s com-

-mentary thereon, the Pa˜

-ncārthabhāṣya, by r̥ Ananthakrishna Sastri in 1940.
+mentary thereon, the Pañcārthabhāṣya, by r̥ Ananthakrishna Sastri in 1940.

 Research by Minoru Hara, Daniel Ingalls, Alexis Sanderson, Thomas Oberlies, Peter Bisschop, and Diwakar Acharya, to mention just the major players in this field, built on this new evidence and has paved the way for our present investigation, which draws heavily on their work.
 1